 MECHEM (Denel Land Systems) www.mechem.co.za

 Offer a three week Level 1 EOD course and a four week EOD 2/3 course held in RSA or other places to meet demand.
 They have courses near Pretoria in RSA during 2015.
 Flexible entry requirements exclude anyone with a criminal record, so it looks like they will take anyone who is bright and fit, but you cannot do Level 2/3 unless you start with Level 1.
 (If you have hands on demining experience, I think that would be negotiable.)
-2015 costs are in Rand (Level 1 at 15k and Level 2/3 40k) but that excludes accommodation (which is available locally).
+2015 costs in Rand were Level 1 at 15k and Level 2/3 40k, but that excludes accommodation (which is available locally).
 Conducted by one of the longest lasting commercials in demining, their course curricula look okay.

 To check on course timings and other details, contact their training manager: Tallies (Theo) Taljaard.